Florissantia (plant): Florissantia sp.

 The Palama fossil is smaller, at 13 mm across, then the reported sizes of the described species.
 The lobes are large and distinct, ranging between 8.5-10.2 mm in length with rounded to pointed lobe tips.
 The sinuses between the lobes extend at most 25% of the flower depth.
 As is typical for most Florissantia species, the petals dropped from the calyx before it was fossilized.
 Due to the smaller size and mix of characters, Ashif Ali and his coauthors did not assign the flower to an existing species.

 Paleoecology

 The structure of Florissantia flowers suggests the genus was pollinated by insects or birds.
 With the long slender pedicels, the flowers likely hung downwards from the plant in an pendant like manner, with dense hairs along the flower bases acting as nectaries.
 These are features seen in a number of modern Malvaceae genera.
 Additionally the stamens and styles are thicker and robust, features often associated with bird and bat pollinators, indicating Florissantia may have been a transitional genus between insect pollination and bat or bird pollination.
-It is possible the caylxes did not grow to full size until after pollination, with the young flowers being smaller and less showy.
+It is possible that the calyces did not grow to full size until after pollination, with the young flowers being smaller and less showy.
 It is likely the fruits matured into a samara with the calyx acting as a wing around the fruit.